Data Futures: Key concepts

 The diagram illustrates that when one Reference period ends the next one immediately begins.

-The data model translates the Student and AP student records into a single data stream.
+The data model translates the Student and Student Alternative records into a single data stream.

 Details of the entities and fields to be collected will be presented in the Data dictionary in the Coding manual.